Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Simultaneous Diagonalization of all Circulant Matrices Yields the DFT

 \subsection{Construction of Eigenvectors/Eigenvalues of $S^*$}

 Let $w$ be an eigenvector (with eigenvalue $\lambda$) of the shift operator $S^*$.
 Note that it is also an eigenvector (with eigenvalue $\lambda^l$) of any power $(S^*)^l$ of $S^*$.
-Applying the definition~\req{S_ind} to the relation $Sw=\lambda w$ will reveal that an eigenvector $w$ has a very special structure \be
+Applying the definition~\req{S_ind} to the relation $S^*w=\lambda w$ will reveal that an eigenvector $w$ has a very special structure \be

-\ee These relations can be used to compute all eigenvectors/eigenvalues of $S^*$.
+\ee i.e. each entry $w_{k+1}$ of $w$ is equal to the previous entry $w_k$ multiplied by the eigenvalue $\lambda$.
+These relations can be used to compute all eigenvectors/eigenvalues of $S^*$.
 First, observe that although~\req{egvl_circ} is valid for all $l\in\Z$, this relation ``repeats'' for $l\geq n$.
 In particular, for $l=n$ we have for each index $k$ \be w_{k+n} ~=~ \lambda^n w_k ~~~~\Longleftrightarrow~~~~ w_{k} ~=~ \lambda^n w_k \ee since $k+n \equiv_n k$.
 Now since the vector $w\neq 0$, then for at least one index $k$, $w_k\neq 0$, and the last equality implies that $ \lambda^n = 1, $ i.e. any eigenvalue of $S$ must be an {\em $n$th root of unity }

-Thus we have discovered that the $n$ eigenvalues of $S$ are precisely the $n$ distinct $n$th roots of unity $\lcb \rho_m \rcb$.
+{\em Thus we have discovered that the $n$ eigenvalues of $S^*$ are precisely the $n$ distinct $n$th roots of unity $\lcb \rho_m, ~m=0,\ldots,n-1 \rcb$. } Note that any of the $n$th roots of unity can be expressed as a power of the first $n$th root: $\rho_m = \rho_1^m$ (recall~\cref{Z_n:roots.fig}).